 “As the harvest changes, malt can change and hops can change – so you’re always tweaking depending on what the specs are when the ingredients come in.
 You’re tweaking for consistency – so it comes out tasting like the last batch did.”

-While Liberty is seen as a big player in the market by many, they are actually a small team.
+While Liberty Brewing are seen as a big player in the market by many, they are actually a small team.
 “People think we’re a big brewery – but we’re not,” Wood says.
 Or as he succinctly put it when the entire crew of seven took to the stage to pick up their award – “this is us”.

 Those magnificent seven produce and package around 700,000 litres a year.
 To put that in perspective, the medium-sized brewery category goes up to 2 million litres.